leshchukandrej/MapValueProvider/README.md

 </c:MapValueProvider>
 ```

-This component has handlers that checks if map or key was changed and reloads value for specific map.
+This component has handler that checks if key was changed and reloads value for specific map.